 You need to check your website speed for each WordPress theme and plugin update utilizing GTmetrix.
 By checking the different configuration, you can reach the optimal set-up for optimal WordPress performance while having the necessary functionality.

 The WordPress AMP plugin is not just applicable to news publications.
 It could be leveraged by any information providers or blogging networks.
 By installing AMP for WordPress you’ll be able to get your articles featured in Google news.

 You can easily categorize the content and create relevant content hubs by creating categories within WordPress.
 This will also help you create SEO juice that’ll help you rank for the main money keywords in your category.

-With the right search engine optimization strategy, good selection of plugins / features and reliable web host, you’re one step closer to a website of your dreams.
+With the right search engine optimization strategy, good selection of plugins / features and reliable web host, you’re one step closer to creating a business website of your dreams.
 Use the limited number of plugins, optimize your platform for both technical and content-related search engine optimization and backup from time to time.
 We hope these tips for creating a website for your business were helpful.
 Good luck with your new website!